devidas7/pizzaAssignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+## Set up the Development Environment

+You need to set up your development environment before you can do anything.
+Install [Node.js and npm](https://nodejs.org/en/download/) if they are not already on your machine.
+Please go to the directory if you have downloaded the project directory with `cd directoryName`

+Please run `npm install` command to install the packages and dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+you can run `ng serve --open` to run and open the new browser tab, it will automatically navigate to `http://localhost:4200/`.

 ## Code scaffolding